Follow Christ, Lead the Way

 MAJOR54 Hours

-Students must complete 24 credit hours at the 3000-level or above in order to graduate.
+*24 credit hours at the 3000-level or above

 Biblical Studies18

-Biblical interpretation electives6
+• Biblical interpretation electives6

-Old Testament book/corpus study3
+• Old Testament book or corpus study3

-New Testament book/corpus study3
+• New Testament book or corpus study3

-Biblical studies electives6
+• Biblical studies electives6

 Biblical Theology3